The only travel service introducing you to Belgrade & Serbia with care and affection!

 of the "White city"...

-Belgrade is not one of those monumental and polished travel destinations such as Paris, London or Rome.
-Nevertheless, you'll soon come to realize that the city with its somewhat dilapidated buildings, relatively scarce archaeological and historical monuments and two rivers most unprofitably used can be very charming.
+Belgrade is not one of those polished travel destinations such as Paris, London or Rome.
+Nevertheless, you will soon come to realize that the city with its somewhat dilapidated buildings, relatively scarce archaeological and historical monuments and two rivers most unprofitably used can be very charming.
 These are qualities you must see to believe.

 Nor is Belgrade a good example of a patriarchal, old-fashioned and melancholic community.
 The past and the present are curiously interwoven here, where east and west mingle.
 Its practical tolerance has made it a cosmopolitan city.
 Belgrade has always been tolerant of foreign influences, ideas, novelties and life styles, though its citizens are homely, fond and unobtrusive.
 As for the reputed spirit of melancholy, if you succeed in feeling it at all, it is not because of Belgrade's present anxieties, only because of some old regrets.